aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to FODS" h2="Export PDF File to FODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PDF files to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the PDF file to XLSX.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+It also supports the conversion of PDF to other popular file formats, such as XLSX, HTML, and XML.

+Once the PDF file is converted to XLSX, Aspose.Cells for .NET Spreadsheet Programming API is used to convert the XLSX file to FODS.
+This API provides a comprehensive set of features to manipulate spreadsheets, such as creating, editing, formatting, and printing.
+It also supports the conversion of XLSX to other popular file formats, such as FODS, HTML, and XML.

+In conclusion, Aspose.Total for .NET is an ideal solution for developers who need to convert PDF files to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of features to manipulate PDF and spreadsheet documents, as well as the ability to convert them to other popular file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}